The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

 A visual inspection of \fig{streamplot} indicates that, the rotation velocity increases away from the vortex centres.
-We, therefore, take $\alpha>0$.
+Therefore, we take $\alpha>0$.
 We further require that the ram/turbulent pressure term, $-v_r\partial v_r/\partial r$ be negative, based on the middle panel of \fig{summation method another}, which turns out to require $\alpha<1$.
 We use $\alpha=0.5$ as our fiducial value, but note that we obtain similar trends with any value of $\alpha\sim(0.1-0.9)$.
-The value of the normalization constant $\beta$ is arbitrary and we hereafter take $\beta=1$.
+The value of the normalisation constant $\beta$ is arbitrary, and hereafter we take $\beta=1$.

-Given parameters, $a$, $\beta$, and $\alpha$, we compute the velocity field and the resulting fictitious forces using the same method we used in \se{summation}.
-We set up a cylindrical grid with linear spacing in the radial and azimuthal directions, and evaluate the velocity in each bin.
+Given parameters $a$, $\beta$, and $\alpha$, we compute the velocity field and the resulting fictitious forces using the same method we used in \se{summation}.
+We set up a cylindrical grid with linear spacing in the radial and azimuthal directions and evaluate the velocity in each bin.
 Note that since our assumed velocity field is explicitly two-dimensional, all axial derivatives vanish, i.e., $\partial/\partial z=0$.
-Furthermore, in our highly idealized model, the mean azimuthal and radial velocities are both zero as well, $v_{\phi,{\rm mean}}=v_{r,{\rm mean}}=0$.
-This leaves only the three components in the radial inertial term which depend only on the residual velocities, namely the turbulent pressure (\equnp{Mturb_r}), residual azimuthal shear (\equnp{Mturb_p}), and residual centrifugal force (\equnp{decomposition of the rotation term}) (red, orange, and purple solid lines in the centre panel of \fig{summation method another}).
+Furthermore, in our highly idealised model, both the mean azimuthal and radial velocities are zero, $v_{\phi,{\rm mean}}=v_{r,{\rm mean}}=0$.
+This leaves only the three components in the radial inertial term, which depend only on the residual velocities, namely the turbulent pressure (\equnp{Mturb_r}), residual azimuthal shear (\equnp{Mturb_p}), and residual centrifugal force (\equnp{decomposition of the rotation term}) (red, orange, and purple solid lines in the centre panel of \fig{summation method another}).
 We evaluate these following our methodology described in Appendix \se{sim_numerics}.
-Finally, we normalize all forces by $(r/R)^{\gamma}$, with $\gamma=1.48$.
-This accounts for the radial dependence of the gravitational force, $F_{\rm g}$, the denominator in all the profiles shown in \fig{summation method another} which is given by the total mass interior to radius $r$ (blue line in \fig{line mass}).
+Finally, we normalise all forces by $(r/R)^{\gamma}$, with $\gamma=1.48$.
+This accounts for the radial dependence of the gravitational force, $F_{\rm g}$, the denominator in all the profiles shown in \fig{summation method another}, which is given by the total mass interior to radius $r$ (blue line in \fig{line mass}).